dkosmari/calibrate-joystick/README.md

 - with git:
   - `git clone --recurse-submodules --shallow-submodules https://github.com/dkosmari/calibrate-joystick.git`

 If you downloaded a release tarball, you can skip step 0.

 0. `./bootstrap`
 1. `./configure`
 2. `make`
-3. `sudo make install`
+3. (Optional) `sudo make install`

 This software uses Automake, so the standard Automake build options apply.
 Check the [INSTALL](INSTALL) file and the `./configure --help` command for more details.

+To run without installing, use either:

+- `make run`
+- `make run-daemon`

+Note that installation is necessary for languages and desktop notifications to work.

+To uninstall, run:

+- `sudo make uninstall`